ausaccessfed/shibboleth-idp-installer/installation.md

     The bootstrap process will:
     - Perform a `yum -y update` (system wide package upgrade).
 Please note that the installer uses `yum` for the installation of all system components (except Jetty and Shibboleth IdP).
     - Install all required dependencies via `yum` (`git`, `ansible` etc).
 With the previous step in mind, bootstrap will always use the latest versions of these packages.
-    - Create self signed keys for apache to get started.
+    - Create self signed keys for apache.
+These are just for the initial testing of your IdP and must be replaced.
 Replacing these keys is documented [here](#configuring-your-idp).
     - Install Apache.
     - Install Jetty with Shibboleth IdP.
 Jetty runs on port `8080` and creates the Shibboleth IdP web app context `/idp`.
 Apache is configured to serve this address as `443` through a reverse proxy.
 Jetty also allows direct access to port `8443` for ECP.
     - Install a MariaDB instance.
 A database is created (name: `idp_db`, user: `idp_admin`) with [these schemas](https://github.com/ausaccessfed/shibboleth-idp-installer/tree/master/templates/db) populated.
     - Install NTP for time syncronisation.
     - Open firewall ports `80`, `443` and `8443`.

     **IMPORTANT**: After bootstrap finishes you will be given instructions to register your IdP in Federation Registry.
 You must follow these steps to make your IdP functional in the federation.
 Also note that bootstrap automatically generates passwords (for MariaDB, Shibboleth IdP etc).
-Theseare stored locally in:
+These are stored in:

     ```
     /opt/shibboleth-idp-installer/repository/passwords/<HOST_NAME>